 When Nakama advanced to Electrician’s Mate Third Class, he was transferred to the Naval Engineering Support Unit in Portsmouth, where he joined a team responsible for the maintenance and repair of all shipboard electrical and electronic equipment for all Coast Guard cutters and small boats homeported throughout the Eastern seaboard.

-In 1998, Nakama decided to exit active duty and return home to Hawaii as a member of the U.S. Coast Guard Reserve, where he served in Honolulu as an Engineer’s Mate Second Class on the USCGC Sassafras, another seagoing buoy tender, and then the USCGC Walnut.
+In 1998, Nakama decided to exit active duty and return home to Hawaii as a member of the U.S. Coast Guard Reserve, where he served in Honolulu as an Electrician’s Mate Second Class on the USCGC Sassafras, another seagoing buoy tender, and then the USCGC Walnut.
 In June of 1999, Nakama applied to the Coast Guard’s Reserve Officer Candidate Indoctrination program and was selected.
 He later applied for an Extended Active Duty contract at the Fifth Coast Guard District’s Aids to Navigation Waterways Management Division, where he began as an Aids to Navigation Officer and Fifth District Light House Manager.

 In 2002, Nakama was promoted to Lieutenant, and was integrated into the permanent active duty corps.
 For the next two years, he served at the Atlantic Area Marine Safety Division’s Marine Environmental Response Branch.